top of page

 Target Audience & User Insights

-Through audience research, I learned they want:
+Through audience research, I found that users wanted:

 • One place to track all media types